 Below is a sample curriculum for the Bachelor of Science in Health Care Administration (2+2 program).
 Sample curriculum is subject to change.
-Please consult the department for up-to-date information.
+Please consult the program for up-to-date information.

+Year 3

-ENGL 2960 Organizational Report Writing ECON 1200 Principles of Microeconomics HCAR 4510 Medical/Legal Aspect of Heal Care BUAD 2040 Financial Accounting Info MATH 1260 or MATH 1180
+ENGL 2960 Organizational Report Writing

+ECON 1200 Principles of Microeconomics

+HCAR 4510 Medical/Legal Aspect of Heal Care

+BUAD 2040 Financial Accounting Info

+MATH 1180 or higher